guplem/boom/README.md

 > **Boom** is a strategic card game where players eliminate opponents by destroying their life storage cards.
 The last player standing wins!

-> **⚠️ Development Status**: This is currently a skeleton implementation being built up progressively.
-Core multiplayer functionality and game mechanics are being developed incrementally.

 ## 🚀 TL;DR - Quick Start for Non-Programmers

 Want to just run the game?
 Here's the fastest way: